eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/environment-based-configuration/index.md

 !!! info

-    When you combine file based and environment based configuration, the config file always overwrite the environment.
+    When you combine file based and environment based configuration, the config file always overwrites the environment.

 ## Environment variables for parameter or options